Epsom: Healthcare

 Epsom Cottage Hospital, the first hospital in Epsom, was opened in Pikes Hill in 1873.
 It moved to Hawthorne Place in 1877 and, in 1889, a new building was constructed in Alexandra Road to celebrate Queen Victoria's Diamond Jubilee.
 The suffragette, Emily Davison, died at the hospital after being hit by King George V's horse at the 1913 Derby.
 Epsom Cottage Hospital officially closed in 1988, however the premises are used today as a community hospital offering physiotherapy and rehabilitation services.

 Epsom Hospital was built by the Poor Law Guardians adjacent to the workhouse on Dorking Road in 1890.
 It was made the responsibility of Surrey County Council in 1930 and became part of the NHS in 1948.
 Since April 1999, it has been run by Epsom and St Helier University Hospitals NHS Trust, following a merger between the Epsom Health Care and St Helier NHS Trusts.
 Epsom Hospital has an A&E department.

 The Epsom Cluster was a group of five psychiatric hospitals, built to the west of Epsom on land purchased by London County Council in 1896.
-The Manor Asylum was the first to be opened in 1899 and the fifth, West Park Asylum, was fully completed in June 1924, having been used by the Canadian Military during WWI.
+The Manor Asylum was the first to be opened in 1899 and the fifth, West Park Asylum, was fully completed in June 1924, having been used by the Canadian military during WWI.
 A light railway was constructed to deliver building materials and coal to the construction sites.
 Clean water was supplied from a borehole and a power station was constructed to provide electricity to the five institutions.
 All of the hospitals closed during the 1990s and 2000s and their sites have since been redeveloped for housing.

 As of 2021, the town has three GP practices.

 Transport

 Bus

 Epsom is linked by a number of bus routes to surrounding towns and villages in north Surrey and south London.
-Operators serving the town include Falcon Buses, London United and Metrobus.
+Operators serving the town include Falcon Buses, London United and Go-Ahead London.

 Train

 Epsom railway station is a short distance to the north of the town centre and is managed by Southern.
-The current station building was opened in 2013, following a three-year, £20M redevelopment.
+The current station building was opened in 2013, following a three-year, £20 million redevelopment.
 It is served by trains to London Victoria and London Bridge via Sutton, to London Waterloo via Wimbledon, to Horsham via Dorking and to Guildford via Bookham.